 Can plantar fasciitis cause pain at the top of the foot?

 Plantar fasciitis typically causes heel pain and stiffness.
-In some cases, you may experience pain in other areas of the foot in addition to heel pain.
-But it isn’t common with plantar fasciitis to only experience pain on the top of the foot.
+You may also have pain in other areas of the foot in addition to heel pain.
+But it isn’t common with plantar fasciitis to only have pain on the top of the foot.

-People tend to develop pain on the top of their foot from overuse injury, such as running, or from wearing shoes that are too tight.
-Typically, keeping your weight off the affected foot may help relieve pain.
-In some cases, you may need to wear a cast or attend physical therapy to support your recovery.
+People tend to develop pain on the top of their feet from overuse injuries, such as running or wearing tight shoes.
+Keeping your weight off the affected foot may help relieve pain.
+However, if your injury is severe, you may need to wear a cast or attend physical therapy.

 Top-of-foot pain can also occur with health conditions such as gout or peripheral neuropathy.
-In these cases, treating the underlying cause may relieve pain.
+If this is the case, treating the underlying cause may relieve pain.